 Hemlock Hills & Pine Mountain Trail is a 7.8 mile lightly trafficked loop trail located near Ridgefield, Connecticut that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash